 - Identification and framing of a global technology & development problem.
 The project should have a clear and well-articulated focus (usually, but not always, in the form of a question that can be addressed through the project) that is important and relevant within the scope of the field of global development and should demonstrate clear understanding of the nature of the challenge or issue selected.
-There should be some reference to the variable of technology, and there is considerable flexibility in how this is included. - In depth discussion and analysis of the problem, its history and current context.
-The project should coherently, logically, and professionally, explore a specific challenge or issue.
-It should provide well-reasoned insights into the challenge/issue, and a sound understanding of the historical, cultural, political, etc. context of the issue. - Application of a development approach, theory, concept, or framework.
-The project should demonstrate a competent application of a selected theory or concept, clearly placing the work within the field of global technology and development. - Use of appropriate methods for research, data analysis, and/or application and knowledge mobilization.
-The project should employ appropriate research methods, applied project design, and final project completion tools. - Relevant conclusions and meaningful recommendations.
-The project has a robust written conclusion, relevant to the problem and research or project designed, with recommendations for further research, or for policy or project prescriptions. - Quality of the written report.
-The report should be formatted in APA style, be between 5,000-10,000 words long, and include appropriate citations.
-A shorter paper (5,000 words or even less) might be acceptable if it is accompanied by other deliverables, such as a website, application, documentary, podcast, etc. It should demonstrate professionalism in writing format and style, show attention to editorial detail, have a logical narrative structure, use coherent and well-developed arguments, and be evidence based.
-It should demonstrate analytical skills in synthesizing information and developing new insights.
-The report should be an original piece of work, irrespective of whether the applied project is part of a larger collaboration or not.
-However, it may include a description of the broader context, scope, and outcomes of collaborative work, where necessary.
+There should be some reference to the variable of technology, and there is considerable flexibility in how this is included. - In depth discussion and analysis of the problem, its history and context.
+The project should coherently, logically, and professionally, explore a specific challinge is the lt should provide well-reasoned insights into the challenge/issue, and a sound understanding of the standard context.
+The project should provide well-reasoned insights into the challenge/issue, and a sound understanding of the standard context.
+The project should provide well-reasoned insights into the challenge/issue, and a sound understanding of the standard context. - Application of a development approach, theory, conception of a selected theory or concept, clearly play g the work within the field of global technology and development. - Use of appropriate methods for research, data and in a project design, and final project completion tools. - Relevant conclusions and meaningful r m lations.
+The project has a robust written conclusion, relevant to the problem and research or r r relevant to the problem and research or r r relevant to the problem.
+The project prescriptions is the project prescriptions. - Quality of the written report.
+The stations accompanied by other distance of the stations accompanied by other distance of the station of the best of the station of the best of the station of the sta